 Students are required to collaborate and partner with industry and outline how they achieved these in both their portfolio and oral presentation.
-Industry collaboration can involve a diverse range of interactions which could include Defence Industries, large engineering firms, print shops, accountants, project managers and independent graphic designers.
+Industry collaboration can involve a diverse range of interactions which could include defence industries, large engineering firms, print shops, accountants, project managers, independent graphic designers and marketing professionals.